-Board Committees: Audit, Nominating and Corporate Governance, and Compensation
+Director Since: 2013 Board Committees: Audit, Nominating and Corporate Governance, and Compensation Age: 65

 Mr. DiGregorio has spent the past 30 years in senior financial and operating capacities in domestic and international markets.
-A CPA by background, he has been CFO of public and private companies, and also served as president of two large organizations.
+A CPA by background, he has been CFO of public and private companies, including Korn Ferry, St. John Knits, Jafra Cosmetics, The Wackenhut Corporation, Atlantis Plastics and Gillette Iberia.
+He has also served as president of two large organizations.
 13 of those years were spent working with private equity groups, in which he helped transform underperforming companies and helped add significant market value to these enterprises.
+Mr. DiGregorio has also served on the board of directors for Ironclad Performance Wear Corp.
+(OTC: ICPWQ), Virco Manufacturing Corp.
+(NASDAQ: VIRC) and other private organizations.

-The Nominating and Corporate Governance Committee and the Board of Directors believe that Mr. DiGregorio's 30-year experience in financial and operating capacities is very beneficial to the Board and Calavo as a whole.
+The Nominating and Corporate Governance Committee and the Board of Directors believe that Mr. DiGregorio's 30year experience in financial and operating capacities is very beneficial to the Board and Calavo as a whole.
 Mr. DiGregorio's vast experiences and successes in the business world are also an invaluable asset to the Board as it evaluates not only the Company's present circumstances, but the direction it will head in the future.